-Amplified telephones are designed for people with hearing loss but many have added features that are helpful for manual dexterity issues and poor vision.
+Amplified phones are designed for people who are hard of hearing, but many have added features that are helpful for manual dexterity issues and poor vision.

 There are many common features on the amplified telephones such as volume control, tone control, adjustable ringer control, speakerphone, flashing ring indicator light and memory functions for emergency calls.

 Manual Dexterity: the big buttons assist people with manual dexterity issues.

 Poor Vision: to assist with poor vision there are phones with combinations of big buttons, larger sized numbers, screen contrast and bright light visual ring indicator.